JEAN'S BIBLE STUDY

 Mat 23-23

-(123f) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion is greater than sacrifice -- God's compassion for mankind was greater than the sacrifice of His Son, suggesting that any sacrifice greater than compassion denotes a fundamental flaw in priorities.
-It signifies a dead religion that does not serve God, much less their fellow man.
+(123f) Thy kingdom come >> Manifestations of faith >> Love >> Spiritual affection >> Compassion is greater than sacrifice -- God's compassion for mankind required the sacrifice of His Son.
+Compassion is a matter of the heart, while sacrifice is necessary because of sin.
+Any of our sacrifices that are greater than our compassion denotes a fundamental flaw in priorities, signifying a dead religion that does not serve God, much less our fellow man.
 When we meet people like this, chances are they don't know God any more than the Pharisees.
 They have yet to meet God's Son who sacrificed every drop of His blood in compassion for His creation, but through His compassion we now have hope, and have been commissioned by Him to have compassion for others.
 See also: Priorities; Mat 23-24; 63e

 (235c) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Tithing >> Be faithful in your tithes >> Unfaithfulness nullifies your tithe